-The current pandemic situation means that children and adults alike are all spending more time using devices with screens than we do usually.
+As we continue to live in a tech-advanced world, it means that children and adults alike are all spending more time using devices and rely on these devices with screens.

 Whilst we are so lucky that technology is enabling us all to keep working, socialising and learning right now, it is more important than ever to manage and optimise the time we spend using our screens.

 Not only do we need to make sure we do this for ourselves, our kids also need our help to do the same.

 Why do we need to manage our screen time?

 It’s common knowledge that the use of screens can impact our health – both physically and mentally.
 However, it isn’t a case of screen = bad and no-screen = good.
 It’s how we use our screens and what we use them for that determines whether they have a positive or negative impact on our lives.

 Here’s a couple of points to consider around why managing screen time is important…